Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ## M929: Start/stop event logging to SD card

+When event logging is enabled, important events such as power up, start/finish printing and (if possible) power down will be logged to the SD card.
+Each log entry is a single line of text, starting with the date and time if available, or the elapsed time since power up if not.
+If the log file already exists, new log entries will be appended to the existing file.

 ### Parameters

 * **P"filename"** The name of the file to log to.
 Only used if the S1 parameter is present.
 A default filename will be used if this parameter is missing.